MeganTj/IEL/README.md

 ## Implemented features

+* IEL functionalities: Vexperimentation, replication, foregone utility and foregone utility past calculations
+* Initializing bots from .xslsx file
+* Managing multi-period, multi-bot experiments using a bot launcher
+* The above for multi-item experiments

-## Running IEL Simulations: Last updated on 9/20/2020
+## Running IEL Simulations: Last updated on 12/18/2020

 Purpose: This is a step-by-step guide on how to run simulations on Flexemarkets (https://flexemarkets.com/site), using the bot_launcher.py script (referred to as bot launcher or launcher from here on) as well as an IEL manager and IEL trader bots.
 The tutorial is split into two parts: the first is an overview of the Flexemarkets platform, and the second covers the necessary modifications to the bot Python scripts and an explanation of the bot launcher.